 Until Jumba la Mtwana reveals more, its secret will lie well guarded in its crumbling walls and in the shade of giant baobab trees on grassy slopes descending to the sea.
 Only time may reveal its hidden secrets.

 Next time you are in Mtwapa, visit Jumba la Mtwana and see if you can crack the mystery of the Watwanas!
-It will set you back a few shillings because the site is under the management of the National Museums of Kenya that
+It will set you back a few shillings because the site is under the management of the National Museums of Kenya which

 |Visitor Category||Adults||Under 16|